As said above: In spite of an immense lot of research

 p, d, f also occupying increasing d-degrees in their orientation.

-correspondences in the atomic nuclei, responsible for most of the
+have correspondences in the atomic nuclei, responsible for most

-of hydrogen, where differences between inverted squares of integers
+lines of hydrogen, where differences between inverted squares

-3) in the Balmer series times 102 happen to give the
+4, 3) in the Balmer series times 102 happen to give

 the G-base (151,2), which could awake some suspicions...* (Quotients